 Before you look at any programs, the first step is to look at your own travel habits.
 Fractional ownership makes the most sense for those who fly between 50 and 400 hours per year.
 Start by asking yourself a few questions: How many hours did you fly privately last year?
 Are your trips mostly for business or leisure?
 Do you typically travel long distances or take shorter regional flights?
 Knowing the answers will help you pinpoint exactly how many flight hours you need, ensuring you invest in a share that truly matches your lifestyle.
 This initial assessment is the foundation for making a smart decision.

-Select the Right Program for You
+Step 2: Choose the Right Program

 Once you have a clear picture of your annual flight hours, you can start exploring programs.
 Fractional ownership is flexible, with shares typically sold in increments like 1/16th (about 50 hours) or 1/8th (about 100 hours).
 The right program for you will offer a share size that aligns with your needs and provides access to the type of aircraft best suited for your missions.
 At Hangar 7, we can help you explore different ownership solutions to find the one that gives you the freedom and flexibility you’re looking for in private travel.